ItWorksOnKumaransMachine/IATMAS/README.md

 ---

 ## Overview

-Ledger is a relational database platform for recording and analyzing the complete lifecycle of AI experiments — models, training runs, execution steps, metrics, and datasets — through a unified web interface.

 Modern AI workflows generate large volumes of disconnected records scattered across logs and scripts.
 Ledger centralizes this data into a structured schema, making experiment history queryable and reproducible.